 Part of the legendary Challenge Family global series of middle distance triathlons, renowned the world over for their memorable events, Challenge Wanaka is the race of a lifetime for athletes wanting to compete and holiday in paradise.

-Watch over 1,500 top professional and amateur athletes from all over the globe compete on the world’s most scenic course in the 1.9km swim in crystal clear waters, the 90km bike taking in two alpine lakes and the 21.1km run which is 75% off-road along the water’s edge.
+Watch over 1,500 top professional and amateur athletes from all over the globe compete on the world’s most scenic course in the 1.9km swim in crystal clear waters, the 90km bike alongside an alpine lake and the 21.1km run through Wanaka’s amazing mountain bike park, Bike Glendhu.

 The festival includes the Puzzling World Junior Challenge for budding triathletes aged six to fifteen.
-There’s also the Swim the Course during the week before the two highlight events.
+There’s also the Bay to Bay Competitive Swim during the week before the two highlight events.

 The week culminates with the flagship Challenge Wanaka race on Saturday 20 February 2021 which features both the half distance race and Aquabike race.
 Thousands of spectators line the route and finish chute cheering on these inspirational contenders as they compete in the most arduous of the triathlon disciplines.
 The finish line is in the heart of the Lake Wanaka township and, in true ‘Challenge’ style, there’s a fun finish line party with music and food to welcome the athletes home.

 Challenge Wanaka is run by The Challenge Wanaka Sports Trust together with a team of dedicated individuals with many of years of event experience between them, all united by the desire to provide athletes with one of the most memorable long distance races of their careers.